 Heat a pan with oil on high and fry the Krautwickel until they get color and a few brown spots.

 Add a half minced onion, fry to golden.

 Pour in the beef broth, add beef cube and tomato puree, stir and cover.

 Cook on low/medium heat for 30 minutes.

-Season gravy with salt and pepper to taste
+Season gravy to taste with salt pepper and some white wine.

 Remove and place on a hot serving plate.

 Can be served with mashed or boiled Potatoes.